mohitmamoria/quizwiz/notes.md

-[x] method to start a quiz and set the current quiz question [x] automatically redirect to play screen after successful auth [ ] clear the state after the form refreshes with new question [x] testing scoring thoroughly
+[x] method to start a quiz and set the current quiz question [x] automatically redirect to play screen after successful auth [x] clear the state after the form refreshes with new question [x] testing scoring thoroughly
 [ ] cannot participate if health reaches 0
+[ ] track time on the backend